 The Secondary Plan area is bisected by the West Don River and its associated riparian corridor.
 The corridor is a part of the Don watershed and Upper West Don subwatershed under the jurisdiction of the Toronto and Region Conservation Authority (TRCA).
 The YROP indicates that the riparian corridor is part of the Regional Greenland System, and the VOP 2010 designates the riparian corridor and a portion of the treed area in the south end as Core Features within the Natural Heritage System.
 Core Features are intended to be protected and enhanced and the significance of the woodlands are to be evaluated based on the City of Vaughan's Official Plan Amendments.
-There is a portion of a woodlot within Area 1 (refer to Schedule F: Open Space Network - "Area Subject to Further Assessment/Policy 5.6 and 5.1.2") that is currently under further study and analysis to determine its significance within the greater Natural Heritage system.
+There is a portion of a woodlot within Area 1 (refer to Schedule A: Study Area Boundary) that is currently under further study and analysis to determine its significance within the greater Natural Heritage system.